keirthana/anbox-cloud-docs/ref/glossary.md

 The base for an instance, which contains all necessary components like Anbox or the Android root file system.
 Anbox Cloud provides images based on different Android and Ubuntu versions and different architectures.

-The images can be an Anbox Cloud AOSP image which is based on the Android Open Source Project (AOSP), an operating system typically used in mobile devices or an Anbox Cloud AAOS image which is based on the Android Automotive OS (AAOS), an infotainment platform used in automobiles.

 See [Manage images](https://discourse.ubuntu.com/t/manage-images/17758) and [Provided images](https://discourse.ubuntu.com/t/provided-images/24185).

 <a name="instance"></a>